 Of the different tortoise color changes, whitening skin is the most common, naturally turning white every few months.
 Here are the causes of white skin in tortoises:

 There are cases when white skin indicates an infection or fungus growing on its skin or shell.
-The best way to tell the difference between these conditions and shedding is by monitoring your tortoise’s behavior.
+The best way to tell the difference between these conditions and shedding is by monitoring the tortoise’s behavior.

-- Fail to eat
+- Fail to eat.

-- Lose weight
+- Lose weight.

-- Have abscesses on its skin
+- Have abscesses on the skin.

 Red Markings on Tortoise